zacklitzsinger/dungeonmaker/Assets/Docs/COMBAT_SYSTEM.md

 - Fluidity: should control very well, should provide good range of motion since limited by 2D
 - Dangerous: should feel inherently risky but rewarding when done well
 - Modular: would be nice for the player to be able to customize their layout
-- Skillful: ability to really push the limits of the character with precise timing
+- Skillful: ability to really push the limits of the character

 ## New combat system
 - Projectile-based instead of melee based